Genesis 23: Lessons from Sarah’s Death on Placing Your Hope in Heaven

 God blessed Sarah with a long life2

-• Rejoice that your sins will be blotted out.
+• Rejoice that your sins are blotted out.
 A student of the Bible might protest that Sarah was a sinner.
 She blamed God for her infertility and then gave Hagar to Abraham to have a son: “So Sarai said to Abram, ‘Now behold, the LORD has prevented me from bearing children.
 Please go in to my maid; perhaps I will obtain children through her.’”
 (Gen. 16:2(a)).
 She then became jealous of Hagar and argued with Abraham (Gen. 16:4-5).
 She then treated Hagar with cruelty and drove her away (Gen. 16:6).
 She later laughed when she heard God repeat the promise that she would have a child at an old age (Gen. 18:12).
 She later again drove Hagar and Ishmael away when Ishmael mocked Isaac (Gen. 21:10).
 Although Satan no doubt pressed these charges against her, God expunged her sins and forgot about them.
 He only remembers her faith.
 Like Sarah, you also have reason to celebrate.
 Like Sarah and Abraham, God will blot out your transgressions and only remember your faith: “For I will be merciful to their unrighteousness, and their sins and their iniquities will I remember no more.”
 (Heb.
 8:12).
 “I, even I, am He who blots out your transgressions, for My own sake, and remembers your sins no more.”
 (Is.
 43:25).
 “For I will forgive their wickedness and will remember their sins no more.”
 (Jer.
 31:34).
 “Therefore there is now no condemnation for those who are in Christ Jesus.”
 (Ro.
 8:1).
 Self-loathing over your old forgiven sins comes from Satan.
 Are you letting your old sins hold you back?
-If so, you lack faith in the power of Christ’s blood.
+If so, you lack faith in the power of Jesus’ blood.

 • Blot out the sins that others have done to you.
 Paul says that the lessons from the Old Testament are recorded for your instruction (1 Cor.
 10:10-11).
 By God’s example, you must forgive and forget the sins that others have made against you.
 If you don’t, He will not forgive your sins (Matt.
 6:15; Mk.
 11:26).
 Is there anyone you need to forgive?

 • Abraham’s mourning for the loss of his wife.
 Because he had a genuine life-long love for Sarah, Abraham mourned his loss, most likely for seven days: “Sarah died in Kiriath-arba (that is, Hebron) in the land of Canaan; and Abraham went in to mourn for Sarah and to weep for her.”
 (Gen. 23:2).
 Contrary to the culture of that time, he did not abandon Sarah because of her infertility.
 He also did not take on a second wife.
 When he made the mistake of sleeping with Hagar at Sarah’s request, he did not allow Hagar to usurp Sarah’s authority.
 He instead stood behind Sarah because he deeply loved her.
 As a man of faith, he knew that Sarah was in a better place with God.
-Yet, it was still within his right to deeply grieve and feel sorrow for his loss of his life-long love.
+But it was still within his right to deeply grieve and feel sorrow for his loss of his life-long love.
 Solomon said that there is “A time to weep and a time to laugh; a time to mourn and a time to dance.”
 (Ecc.
 3:4).
 Joseph also later mourned Jacob’s death for seven days (Gen. 50:10).
 Thus, you should never rebuke or undermine a believer mourning the loss of a loved one.

 Abraham mourns Sarah’s death3

 • Celebrate the hope of the resurrection for all asleep in Christ.
 Abraham’s grief is recorded to let believers know that it is healthy to grieve the loss of loved ones.
-Yet, that grief should also contain the hope of knowing that they are only “asleep” until Christ returns: “But we do not want you to be uninformed, brethren, about those who are asleep, so that you will not grieve as do the rest who have no hope.
+But that grief should also contain the hope of knowing that they are only “asleep” until Jesus returns: “But we do not want you to be uninformed, brethren, about those who are asleep, so that you will not grieve as do the rest who have no hope.
 For if we believe that Jesus died and rose again, even so God will bring with Him those who have fallen asleep in Jesus.”
 (1 Thess.
 4:13-14). “who died for us, so that whether we are awake or asleep, we will live together with Him.”
 (1 Thess.
 5:10).
 “For to this end Christ died and lived again, that He might be Lord both of the dead and of the living.”
 (Ro.
 14:9).
 “It is a trustworthy statement: For if we died with Him, we will also live with Him;” (2 Tim.
 2:11).
 Knowing that your loved one is in a better place that you cannot see is the kind of faith that God expects from you: “Now faith is the assurance of things hoped for, the conviction of things not seen.”
 (Heb.
 11:1). “while we look not at the things which are seen, but at the things which are not seen; for the things which are seen are temporal, but the things which are not seen are eternal.”
 (2 Cor.
 4:18).
 “For in hope we have been saved, but hope that is seen is not hope; for who hopes for what he already sees?”
 (Ro.
 8:24). “for we walk by faith, not by sight-- we are of good courage, I say, and prefer rather to be absent from the body and to be at home with the Lord.”
 (2 Cor.
 5:7-8).
 If you know someone grieving the loss of a believer, let them grieve.
-Yet, also encourage them that the believer is merely “asleep” until Christ returns to take that person home.
+But also encourage them that the believer is merely “asleep” until Jesus returns to take that person home.

 3. God Wants You to be a Sojourner on Earth, Placing Your Hope in Heaven.
 Gen. 23:3-4.

-• Abraham received the hope of the Promised Land, yet lived as a sojourner.
+• Abraham received the hope of the Promised Land, but lived as a sojourner.
 At Sarah’s death, Abraham revealed that he had no permanent home where he could bury his wife: “Then Abraham rose from before his dead, and spoke to the sons of Heth, saying, ‘I am a stranger and a sojourner among you; give me a burial site among you that I may bury my dead out of my sight.’”
 (Gen. 23:3-4).
 In reference to Abraham, Hebrews explains that: “By faith he lived as an alien in the land of promise, as in a foreign land, dwelling in tents with Isaac and Jacob, fellow heirs of the same promise;” (Heb.
 11:9).
 Abraham lived in faith that his future descendants would receive God’s Promised Land.

 • The great leaders of the Old Testament were sojourners.
 In reference to Abel, Enoch, Noah, Abraham, and Sarah, Hebrews explains: “All these died in faith, without receiving the promises, but having seen them and having welcomed them from a distance, and having confessed that they were strangers and exiles on the earth.”
 (Heb.
 11:13).
 Moses later called one of his sons “Gershom” because he was also a sojourner (Ex.
 2:2).
 David also called himself a sojourner: “Hear my prayer, O LORD, and give ear to my cry; do not be silent at my tears; for I am a stranger with You, a sojourner like all my fathers.”
 (Ps.
 39:12).
 “I am a stranger in the earth; . . .”
 (Ps.
 119:19).
 “For we are sojourners before You, and tenants, as all our fathers were; . . ..”
 (1 Chr.
 29:15).